makersacademy/takeaway-challenge/README.md

 Future improvements
 ---
 - implement a .remove_dish function to allow the customer to remove dishes from their order.
-This introduces some complications.
-It would help if the order had item numbers to make it easier to select the order item they want.
-There would also need to be checks in place to ensure quantity doesn't go negative, and to remove item if quanity is 0.
+Some existing functions will need to be modified in order to introduce the feature.
+For example, it would help if the order had item numbers to make it easier to select the order item they want remove.
+There would also need to be checks in place to ensure the quantity doesn't go negative, and to remove items completely from the order if quantity is < 1.

-- It would be nice if the programme displayed a message to the user when they selected a dish.
+- It would be nice if the programme displayed a message to the user when they've selected a dish to add to their order.
 Something like: "2 burgers have been added to your order"

-- As this programme develops, it should have a dish object and a better way to load/update menus
+- As this programme develops, it should have a dish object to store information about each dish (dish description, ingredients, vegetarian? vegan? gluten_free? etc)

+- it would be good to introduce functionality to load/update menus.